 Main spots for ’cross in the US include New England and the Northwest, but it’s growing everywhere!
 Michigan has a burgeoning scene, as does Texas.
 The Midwest hosted Nationals, and Georgia is on the map.
 Even Florida has cyclocross, as does Los Angeles.
-Kentucky hosted Worlds, the Mid-Atlantic is giving New England a run for its money, and Colorado is gearing up for 2014 Nationals.
+Kentucky hosted Worlds, the Mid-Atlantic is giving New England a run for its money, and Colorado hosted 2014 Nationals.
 You can’t throw a rock without hitting a ’cross race these days in the US, and it’s growing world-wide as well.
 Heading to Australia?
 Yep, they’ve got it.
 China?
-First UCI race is this September, and Japan has had one for two years now.
+The first UCI race was in September, and Japan has had one for two years now.
 Europe is where the motherland of cyclocross is, in Belgium, but it’s also in England, Italy, France, the Netherlands, the Czech Republic, and the list goes on.

 Thanks to Mathew Shimoko for leading our FAQs effort.